alexiusvdt/sorting/README.md

 * Flask API (not yet implemented)
 * PyGame

+# Installation
+* clone this repository
+* navigate to the top level directory in a command line interface
+* run `.venv\Scripts\activate`

 # Thanks
 * Tech with Tim (youtube) for base functionality
 * Mike C for the guidance and experience